-Planning Permission - The Licensing Authority will only consider relevant representations relating to gambling and the three Licensing Objectives.
-The existence of a planning permission or building regulation approval for a premises or activity associated with gambling shall not be considered by the Licensing Authority in determining a Premises Licence application.
+Planning Permission - The Licensing Authority will only take into account relevant representations related to gambling and the three Licensing Objectives.
+The existence of a planning permission or building regulation approval for a premises or activity associated with gambling shall not be taken into account by the Licensing Authority in determining a Premises Licence application.
 Similarly, the existence of a gambling licence shall not prejudice the consideration of any planning or building regulation application related to a gambling activity or premises.

-In reaching a decision of whether or not to grant a licence, the Licensing Authority will take account of any non-compliance with other statutory requirements brought to its attention (by way of relevant representations), which undermine the licensing objectives.
-Non-compliance with other statutory requirements may demonstrate that the premises are unsuitable for the activities proposed or that the management of the premises is not adequate to ensure compliance with the licensing objectives.
+In reaching a decision of whether or not to grant a licence, the Licensing Authority will take account of any non-compliance with other statutory requirements brought to its attention (by of relevant representations), which way the licensing objectives. undermine Noncompliance with other statutory requirements may demonstrate that the premises are unsuitable for the activities proposed or that the management of the premises is not adequate to ensure compliance with the licensing objectives.